 Perimenopause refers to the reproductive and hormonal changes you experience before reaching menopause (when you stop having periods).

-It happens when your ovaries start to produce lower levels of a sex hormone called oestrogen — plays a key role in reproductive and bone health.
+It happens when your ovaries start to produce lower levels of a sex hormone called oestrogen — which plays a key role in reproductive and bone health.
 This drop in oestrogen can cause a wide range of symptoms.

 Find out more about how oestrogen affects your health.

 Perimenopause means “around menopause”.
 Typically, people enter perimenopause in their late 30s or early 40s.
-Perimenopause can last anywhere from a few months before your period stops up to 5-7 years.

 Most people transition into menopause between 45 and 55 (the UK average is 51).
 Around 1 in 100 people reach menopause before the age of 40 — known as premature menopause.